wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-article-index-v1.md

 <properties
-   pageTitle="HDInsight article index for Azure Classic Management Portal | Azure" description="An index page with links to articles about HDInsight on the Azure Classic Management Portal.
-Azure recommends the Azure Portal for new Hadoop clusters on HDInsight." services="hdinsight" documentationCenter="na" authors="cjgronlund"
+   pageTitle="HDInsight article index for Azure Classic Management Portal | Azure" description="An index page with links to articles about HDInsight on the Azure Classic Management Portal." services="hdinsight" documentationCenter="na" authors="cjgronlund"